cupcake-recipes.com

 Preparation Steps

-• Stir in the minced garlic, dried rosemary, and red pepper flakes (if using) and cook for 1 minute more until fragrant.
+• Add minced garlic and red pepper flakes and cook for another minute until fragrant.

-• Bring the mixture to a simmer, then reduce heat and cook for 10 minutes, stirring occasionally.
+• Bring the stew to a simmer, then reduce heat to low, cover, and cook for at least 30 minutes, or until the beans are tender and the flavors have melded.

 • Season with salt and black pepper to taste.